jeralyntrose-glitch/InnerVerse/replit.md

 # Overview

-This is a FastAPI-based PDF knowledge management system that processes uploaded PDF documents, chunks their content, and stores embeddings in Pinecone vector database for retrieval.
-The system uses OpenAI for generating embeddings and LangChain for intelligent text splitting.
-It's designed to build a knowledge base from PDF documents that can be queried later (likely for RAG-based applications).
+This is a FastAPI-based PDF Q&A application that allows users to upload PDF documents, processes them into chunks, stores them in Pinecone vector database, and enables querying the documents using OpenAI's GPT for intelligent answers based on document content.
+The app is fully functional and ready for deployment on Replit with 24/7 uptime.

+# Recent Changes (October 12, 2025)

+- ✅ Migrated to new Pinecone API (Pinecone class instead of deprecated pinecone.init())
+- ✅ Optimized upload performance with batch Pinecone upserts (prevents timeouts)
+- ✅ Added CORS middleware for cross-origin access
+- ✅ Using FastAPI's built-in /docs and /openapi.json endpoints
+- ✅ Added comprehensive debug logging (🛬 file receipt, ❌ errors, ✅ success)
+- ✅ All dependencies confirmed in requirements.txt
+- ✅ Server configured to run on port 5000

 # User Preferences